 The Best Home Security PINs

 Is your home security PIN easy to guess?
+If so, then your home security system may be vulnerable to threats.
 With four digits you have exactly 10,000 choices — and some are stronger than others.
 This article suggests do’s and don’ts for personal identification numbers.

 Security PIN Don'ts